ESPRESSO on VLT: An Instrument for Exoplanet Research: Introduction

-Most of the known transiting exoplanets (namely those discovered by the Kepler space telescope) orbit faint targets, which make it difficult to study their atmospheres with the current facilities.
-The recently found transiting super-Earth like planet in the habitable zone of the faint M dwarf LHS~1140~\citep{dit17Natur} is an example of the need for larger telescopes equipped with high-resolution spectrograph to investigate the atmospheres of such interesting exoplanets.
 In particular, the difficulty raises when trying to find transiting Earth-like planets orbiting at the habitable zones of bright host stars.
 It appears quite necessary to design new techniques able to study the atmospheres of exoplanets by using the reflected light~\citep{sne14}, combining a high-contrast adaptive optics (AO) system with a high-resolution spectrograph to overcome the tiny planet-to-star flux ratio in two stages.
-First, the AO system should spatially resolves the planet from the host star enhancing the planet-to-star contrast at the planet location and second, the light beam at the planet location passes through the high-resolution spectrographs.
-This technique has been recently applied to model the possible planetary atmospheric signal of Proxima Cen b by coupling the SPHERE high-contrast imager~\citep{beu08} and the ESPRESSO spectrograph at VLT~\citep{lov17}.
-The new generation of 20-40m giant telescopes such as E-ELT equipped with sophisticated AO systems and with stable high-precision high-resolution spectrographs will possibly be able to study the atmospheres of rocky exoplanets in the habitable zone~\citep{sne15}.
+First, the AO system should spatially resolve the planet from the host star enhancing the planet-to-star contrast at the planet location and second, the light beam at the planet location passes through the high-resolution spectrographs.
+This technique has been applied to model the possible planetary atmospheric signal of Proxima Cen b by coupling the SPHERE high-contrast imager~\citep{beu08} and the ESPRESSO spectrograph at VLT~\citep{lov17}.
+A new instrument, RISTRETTO, for the VLT, that will provide a visible high-resolution spectrograph fed by an extreme adaptive optics (XAO) is being designed with the goal of detection and atmospheric characterization of exoplanets in reflected light, in particular, the temperate rocky planet Proxima b~\citep{lov22}.

+The new generation of 20-40m giant telescopes such as ELT equipped with sophisticated AO systems and with stable high-precision high-resolution spectrographs will possibly be able to study the atmospheres of rocky exoplanets in the habitable zone~\citep{sne15}.
+The new optical and near-infrared ultrastable spectrograph ANDES\footnote{ArmazoNes high Dispersion Echelle Spectrograph (ANDES)} is in design phase~\citep{mar22} for the ELT, and will be able to characterize the atmospheres of Earth like planets orbiting nearby stars in the habitable zone both in transmission and reflected-light spectroscopy to search for biosignatures~\citep{pal23}.